GonzaloMaso/VItA/README.md

     cd vita_build
     ccmake ../vita_source

-Complete the CMAKE_INSTALL_PREFIX = <my_vita_folder>, press key "c" to configure and after "g" to generate make files.
+In the ccmake interface, press key "c" to configure the cmake project, complete the CMAKE_INSTALL_PREFIX = <my_vita_folder>, press key "c" again, and then press "g" to generate make files.
 Once back in the terminal, we will build and install the library with the following commands:

     make
     make install